cesar-rgon/desktop-app-installer/README.md

 #### 5.7 Add new subscript to setup an application
 To add a new subscript to setup an application after installation proccess just follow next steps:

-1. Create a new file 'applicationName.sh' taking, as base, the [template-post-installation.sh][template-post-installation.sh] file.
+1. Create a new file taking, as base, the [template-post-installation.sh][template-post-installation.sh] file following next [considerations](#subscript-file-considerations).

-  Considerations:
-  * The filename must be identically (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file.
-  * If the script is valid for all linux distros, it must be placed in _./post-installation_ folder.
-  * If the script is only valid for Ubuntu distros, it must be placed in _./post-installation/ubuntu_ folder.
-  * If the script is only valid for Debian distros, it must be placed in _./post-installation/debian_ folder.
-  * If the script is only valid for Linux Mint distros, it must be placed in _./third-party-repo/linuxmint_ folder.
-  * If the script is only valid for LMDE distros, it must be placed in _./third-party-repo/lmde_ folder.
-  * The scripts placed within the specific distro folders have more preference over the scripts placed in _./post-installation_ folder.

-2. Add neccessary commands at the end of the file to setup the application
+2. Add neccessary commands at the end of the file to setup the application following next [considerations](#subscript-commands-considerations).
-  Considerations:
-  * No need to use 'sudo' in commands because the subscript will be executed as root user.
-  * Use common variables supplied by main script as needed.
-  * This script must be non-interactive, this means, no echo to monitor, no read from keyboard, no wait confirmation.

 ---
 [Back to index](#index)